akornatskyy/wheezy.html/doc/userguide.rst

 Your custom widget must return an instance of :py:class:`~wheezy.html.markup.Tag` or :py:class:`~wheezy.html.markup.Fragment`.
-In case of field error html element is decorated with css class ``error``.
+In case of field errors, the html element is decorated with css class ``error``.

 Registration